simoncowen88/dogeconf-19/talk/10-inlining.md

 ## Inlining

+???

+get for free in F#

 --

 Wikipedia:

+.quote[
 > In computing, inline expansion, or inlining, is a manual or compiler optimization that replaces a function call site with the body of the called function.
+]

 --

-- No function call.
+- No function call
-- No need to pass arguments. (reduces register use)
+  - No need to pass arguments
   - Can improve locality of reference
 - Allows for further optimisations
-  - Constant aruments can be propagated
-  - Higher-level optimisations (e.g. escape analysis)
+  - e.g. constant propagation / escape analysis

+--

-F\# is fairly aggressive with its inlining.
+F\# is very aggressive with its inlining.

+???

+Even across assembly boundaries

 ---